The Democratic operative who beat Trump on Facebook is bracing for the war ahead

 — Tara McGowan (@taraemcg) November 20, 2020

-FC: Acronym has an unprecedented data machine and a dream team of data scientists.
-Your data guru, James Barnes, a former Facebook ad expert embedded alongside Cambridge Analytica in Trump’s last campaign, described an effort that was light years ahead of 2016.
-When it comes to reaching critical voters, what did you do right?
+FC: Acronym has a formidable data machine and a dream team of data scientists.
+One staffer, James Barnes, a former Facebook ad expert who was embedded alongside Cambridge Analytica in Trump’s last campaign, described an effort that was light years ahead of 2016.
+In terms of reaching critical voters, what did you do right?

 TM: It’s not a targeting problem.
 We built our own universe based on our own survey research and data analytics, data science, and modeling, based on political knowledge and education level.
 We placed the right bets, informed by what was missed in ’16.
 We chose an expansion of states in addition to the blue wall, if you will.
 And if we didn’t win in Arizona and Georgia, Trump would have been much more comfortable, and possibly terrifyingly effective, at stealing this election by narrow margins in Pennsylvania and Wisconsin.